Javran/h2048/README.md

 ### With cabal

+`h2048` is now available on [hackage](http://hackage.haskell.org/package/h2048).

-If you have [Cabal](http://www.haskell.org/cabal/) installed, you can use the following command to build this project:
+If you have [Cabal](http://www.haskell.org/cabal/) installed, you can use the following command to install this project:

-    cabal build

-The executable will be located at `dist/build/h2048-simple/h2048-vty`, to run the program:

-    ./dist/build/h2048-simple/h2048-vty

-Or alternatively:

-    cabal run h2048-vty

-If you have trouble building the `vty` CLI version, you can try to turn off feature `vty` and use `h2028-simple`:

-    cabal configure --flag="-vty"
-    cabal build
+    cabal update
-    # now the program should be ready
-    cabal run h2048-simple
+    cabal install h2048

-    # or alternatively:
-    ./dist/build/h2048-simple/h2048-simple
+The binaries are `h2048-simple` for simple CLI version, `h2048-vty` for CLI version implemented using `vty-ui`.

+(Note: the flags are not working for now.)

 ### Without cabal